Your Product Analysis:

 Applying Sonara Herbicide to railway

 Sonora Herbicide is for use on non-cropland, non-turf, and non-residential areas.
-It is formulated to use on rangelands, job sites, construction sites, storage sites, along roadways, and other rights-of-way.
-It is ideal for use on areas that need to be bare ground.
+It is formulated to be used on rangelands, job sites, construction sites, storage sites, along roadways, and other rights-of-way.
+It is ideal for use in areas that need to be bare ground.

 When to Use

-The ideal time when Sonora Herbicide should be applied is during healthy growth or flowering seasons.
-For the best results, Sonora should be applied no sooner than 3 to 4 days before unwanted vegetation emerges from the ground so the product makes contact with the leaf tissue.
+The ideal time to apply is during healthy growth or flowering seasons.
+Sonora should be applied no sooner than 3 to 4 days before unwanted vegetation emerges from the ground so the product can contact the leaf tissue for the best results.

 Safety Information